Where to Stay in Boston First Time: Best Areas & Neighborhoods

 Other interesting places are the Underground at Ink Block, Titus Sparrow Park, Harriet Tubman Park which is also known as Harriet Tubman Square.

-South End is largely popular for another reason though, as it offers more affordable accommodation than many other parts of the city.
-Connected to Downtown Boston by Washington Street, it’s quick and easy to get between the two, making South End a great choice for those on a budget.
+South End offers more affordable accommodation than many other parts of the city.
+Connected to Downtown by Washington Street, it’s quick and easy to get between the two, making South End a great choice for those on a budget.

-South end also hosts the 5th Annual SoWa Winter Festival in December in the South of Washington (SoWa) Art + Design District that attracts thousands of visitors.
+South end also hosts the 5th Annual SoWa Winter Festival in December in the South of Washington Art Design District.
 You can enjoy food and activities, the galleries, and artist studios.

-Stay in South End if you love good food; you are traveling on a budget; you want to visit Jamaica Plain; you want easy access to the city center.
+Stay in South End if you love good food; you are traveling on a budget; you want easy access to the city center.

 🔍MORE HOTELS IN SOUTH END